EF21 with Bells & Whistles: Six Algorithmic Extensions of Modern Error Feedback: Composite Setting

 Now we focus on solving a composite optimization problem

 where each $f_i(\cdot)$ is $L_i$-smooth (possibly non-convex), $r(\cdot)$ is convex, and $\Phi^{\inf} = \inf_{x\in\R^d} \Phi(x) > -\infty$.
-This is a standard and important generalization of setting \eqref{eq:finit_sum}.
-Namely, it includes three special cases. \begin{itemize} \item {\bf Smooth unconstrained optimization.} Set $r \equiv 0$, then we recover the initially stated problem formulation \eqref{eq:finit_sum}. \item {\bf Smooth optimization over convex set.} Let $r = \delta_{Q}$ (indicator function of the set $Q$), where $Q$ is a nonempty closed convex set.
-Then \eqref{eq:composite_optimization} reduces to the problem of minimizing finite a sum of smooth (possibly non-convex) functions over a nonempty closed convex set
+This is a standard and important generalization of problem \eqref{eq:finit_sum}.
+In particular, it includes optimization problems over convex compact sets and $l_1$-regularization (LASSO).